 Asked if David Blunkett was right to say that there was a new understanding between the Chancellor and the Prime Minister, the PMOS replied that he had nothing to add to what the Prime Minister did not say this morning live on air.

 Asked if the Prime Minister was happy with the huge profits that QinetiQ had made, the PMOS said that the Prime Minister would agree with John Reid, who had set out the case on Thursday.
 The Government had only sold a minority share, and therefore the tax payer had benefited by the eight-times increase in the value of the company, as much as any other shareholder.
 Therefore, it had turned out to be a good deal for the tax payer.

-Asked to comment on the Indepedent Monitoring Commission report (IMC), the PMOS said that the IMC were due to deliver a report today.
+Asked to comment on the IMC report, the PMOS said that the IMC were due to deliver a report today.